-Residents of some states are not eligible for this program.
-Click here for a list of those states.
+Residents of the following states are not eligible for this program:

 The Master of Science in Manufacturing Engineering Technology requires completing 45 credit hours of graduate work, with at least 30 credit hours of graduate coursework from the following four Curriculum Content Areas (CCAs):

 Advanced Manufacturing Materials and Processes Technology